github/developer.github.com/content/v3/repos.md

 ## Create

 Create a new repository for the authenticated user.
-OAuth users must supply `repo` scope.
+(OAuth users must supply `public_repo` scope or `repo` scope to create a public repository.
+OAuth users must supply `repo` scope to create a private repository.)

     POST /user/repos